Answering "What Is Your Greatest Weakness?" In A Job Interview [2020 Updated]

 We’ve all heard this question in an interview, "What is your greatest weakness?" but it’s easy to forget exactly how to answer it properly.
 There isn’t that much of a rule or formula behind it: Just be honest.
 But don’t be too honest, and don’t sell yourself short.

 This can be a lot harder to do than one would think.
-That’s why we put together this in-depth guide to answer the common “What is your greatest weakness?” interview question.
+That’s why we put together this in-depth guide to answer the common “What is your greatest weakness?” or "What are your weaknesses?" interview question.

 - Why Do Hiring Managers Ask "What Is Your Greatest Weakness?"